HomeDev GuideAPI Reference

 var pageOfCompositeItems = workflowItemService.Get(criteria);

-In the previous example, the request to retrieve workflow items is invoked synchronously.
+The previous example invokes the request to retrieve workflow items synchronously.
 An example of retrieving workflow items asynchronously using the asynchronous overload with C#'s async and await keywords is described below.

 // ...